-Q: My husband and I are both Triad employees, and we own a residential rental property that we may rent to other Triad employees.
+Q: My husband and I are both Triad employees, and we own a residential rental property that we may rent to other Triad employees and have created an LLC to hold the property.
 Do I need a Request?
 Does he?

-A: A rental property requires submission of a Request when
+A: A rental property requires submission of a Request when: